sccn/sccn.github.io/tutorials/04_Import/Importing_Event_Epoch_Info.md

 ![Image:Pop_importevent.jpg](/assets/images/Pop_importevent.jpg)

 Browse for the tutorial text file [tutorial_eventtable.txt](http://sccn.ucsd.edu/eeglab/download/tutorial_eventtable.txt), set the number of header lines to 1
-(for the first line of the file, which gives the column field names) and set the input fields (i.e., the names associated with the columns in the array) to *latency type position*.
+(for the first line of the file, which gives the column field names), and set the input fields (i.e., the names associated with the columns in the array) to *latency type position*.
 If these field names are quoted or separated by commas, these extra characters are ignored.
-(NOTE: It is NECESSARY to use the names *latency* and *type* for two of the fields.
+(NOTE: It is necessary to use the names *latency* and *type* for two of the fields.
-These two field names are used by EEGLAB to extract, sort and display events.
+EEGLAB uses these two field names to extract, sort, and display events.
 These fields must be lowercase since Matlab is case sensitive.)
-In this interactive window the input *Event indices* and checkbox *Append events?* can be used to insert new events or replace a subset of events with new events (for instance for large EEG files which may have several event files).
+In this interactive window, the input *Event indices* and checkbox *Append events?* may be used to insert new events or replace a subset of events with new events (for instance, for large EEG files, which may have several event files).

 #### Important note about aligning events

-An essential input above is *Align event latencies to data events* which aligns the first event latency to the existing event latency and checks latency consistency.
+An essential input above is *Align event latencies to data events*, which aligns the first event latency to the existing event latency and checks latency consistency.
 A value of *NaN* (Matlab for not-a-number) indicates that this option is ignored (as in the example above).
-However, for most EEG data, the EEG is recorded with basic events stored in an event channel (see Import events from a data channel above) for instance.
+However, for most EEG data, the EEG is recorded with basic events stored in an event channel (see Import events from a data channel above), for instance.
 Detailed event information is recorded separately in a text
-file: as a consequence the events recorded in the text file have to be aligned with the events recorded in the EEG.
+file: as a consequence, the events recorded in the text file have to be aligned with the events recorded in the EEG.

-To do so, set the input for *Align event latencies to data events* to 0 if the first event in the text file correspond to the first event recorded in the EEG (i.e., if the offset between the two is 0).
+To do so, set the input for *Align event latencies to data events* to 0 if the first event in the text file corresponds to the first event recorded in the EEG (i.e. if the offset between the two is 0).
 Setting this value to 1 indicates that event 1 in the event text file corresponds to event number 2 in the EEG data.
-Here, negative values can also be used to indicate that events in text file start before those recorded in the EEG).
+Here, negative values can also be used to indicate that events in the text file start before those recorded in the EEG).

 When aligning events, as shown in the following section, the function